GoogleChrome/web.dev/src/site/content/en/blog/rendering-on-the-web/index.md

 approach.

 One of the downsides to static rendering is that individual HTML files must be generated for every possible URL.
-This can be challenging or even infeasible when you can't predict what those URLs will be ahead of time, or for sites with a large number of unique pages.
+This can be challenging or even unfeasible when you can't predict what those URLs will be ahead of time, or for sites with a large number of unique pages.